Can Salads Make Me Gain Weight: Best Tips For You

 Salads are often made with lettuce, tomatoes, cucumbers, carrots, and other vegetables that are low in calories.
 And that’s absolutely fine if you eat them in moderation.
 But if you have many crunchy veggies on your plate, you can eat hundreds of calories without even realizing it.

-So the first thing to do is to create a low-calorie salad with beans that are also high in protein, like pinto, cannellini, and black beans.
 You can add them alongside the main ingredients or toss them in with the lettuce at the last minute for maximum flavor and a meaty texture.
 Try this yummy salad dressing recipe.

 2. Add Some Protein